-In order to avoid mistakes in figuring the credit which could result in additional tax to you later, it is important to correctly report all these nontaxable amounts.
+You should correctly include all of the nontaxable amounts you receive.
 These amounts are verified by the IRS through information supplied by other government agencies.

 Step 3.
 Determine Excess Adjusted Gross Income

 You also have to subtract the amount of your excess adjusted gross income from the base amount used to figure your credit.